c-layer/contracts/tutorials/README.md

 ##### 1- Truffle
 You can use truffle environment provided with the [start.sh](../start.sh) script.
 This will ensure you have the correct environment required and avoid any versions conflict with already installed dependencies.
-The provided docker image is based on ethereum/solc but include as well the environment for installing node packages.
+The provided docker image is based on ethereum/solc but includes as well the environment for installing node packages.

-An alternative is to install node on your environment and add truffle and the needed requirements globaly:
+An alternative is to install node on your environment and add truffle and the needed requirements globally:
 `npm i -g truffle ganache-cli`

 ##### 2- Node packages
-Once truffle is installed, you may proceed to install the dependencies for each modules.
+Once truffle is installed, you may proceed to install the dependencies for each module.
 Run `yarn install` from the root directory.

 ##### 3- Live network
 If you plan to run the tutorial on a live network (either ropsten or mainnet), you will need to configure an infura projectId and your mnemonic.

-The infura projectId may be obtain from infura website once logged in.
+The infura projectId may be obtained from infura website once logged in.
 A mnemonic can be generated with [myetherwallet](https://www.myetherwallet.com/create-wallet)

-Copying the `secret.json` file into `.secret.json` and edit it with the correct projectId and mnemonic values.
+Finally, copy the `secret.json` file into `.secret.json` and edit it with the correct projectId and mnemonic values.